River Where the Moon Rises: Filming

 On November 23, the production of River Where the Moon Rises was suspended as a direct result of the COVID-19 pandemic.
 It was reported that a supporting actor was identified as close contact with a COVID-19 carrier.
 Ten crew members who came in contact with the person also underwent voluntary COVID-19 testing.
 OCN's The Uncanny Counter, which shares the set with the series, decided to cancel their press conference.
 On November 24, the extra's result was confirmed positive, but all affiliated cast and crew members tested negative.
 For safety, the production crew practiced self-isolation for one or two more days, observed the situation, and resumed shooting.

 After the series ended, Lee Ji-hoon revealed he injured his nose during an action scene, suffering difficulty breathing.
 He underwent nose surgery on June 29 to treat his deviated septum.
+Six episodes had already aired; the remaining 14 were reshot with new lead Na In-woo.
+On March 24, 2021, it was reported that there was a plan to re-film the first six episodes of the show as well, since the original versions with Ji Soo had been taken down.
+The decision was also influenced by the positive reception to Na In-woo's acting and chemistry with female lead Kim So-hyun despite the circumstances of his casting.

 Release

 KBS showed a 40-second pre-release special video at the 2020 KBS Drama Awards on December 31, 2020.
 A special video part 2 was released on January 8, 2021.
 A poster released on January 14 features the silhouette of Pyeonggang on a horse with On Dal's face faintly hovering in the sky above her.
 This reflects Pyeonggang's strong determination to restore and lead Goguryeo and On Dal's love for Pyeonggang and his desire to watch over her.
 It reads, "On Dal, the general who turned love into history.
 Princess Pyeonggang, whose life in Goguryeo was everything."
 The series aired after Royal Secret Agent from February 15, 2021.